Kuala Lumpur Middle Ring Road 1

-Kuala Lumpur Middle Ring Road 1 or the stretch of roads including Jalan Tun Razak, Lebuhraya Sultan Iskandar (Lebuhraya Mahameru), Jalan Damansara, Jalan Istana and Jalan Lapangan Terbang is an urban and municipal main ring road in Kuala Lumpur.
+Kuala Lumpur Middle Ring Road 1, Federal Route 2 or the stretch of roads including Jalan Tun Razak, Lebuhraya Sultan Iskandar (Lebuhraya Mahameru), Jalan Damansara, Jalan Istana and Jalan Lapangan Terbang is an urban and municipal main ring road in Kuala Lumpur.
 It is also known as Kuala Lumpur–Petaling Jaya Traffic Dispersal Scheme by the Malaysian Public Works Department (JKR).
 It is a busy ring road during rush hour time.
-This ring road is maintained by Dewan Bandaraya Kuala Lumpur or Kuala Lumpur City Hall (DBKL).
+This ring road is maintained by Kuala Lumpur City Hall (DBKL).

 Jalan Tun Razak (formerly known as Jalan Pekeliling) in Kuala Lumpur, Malaysia, near the American Embassy.
 This is one of the main and most congested arterial roads in Kuala Lumpur.

 The Jalan Istana interchange on the KL–Seremban Highway in 2007, before the construction of the Sungai Besi Expressway extension and link.

 History

 In April 1994, the mayor of Kuala Lumpur revealed plans to build a flyover on the stretch from the National Library at Jalan Tun Razak to Jalan Yap Kwan Seng, aiming to ease traffic congestion.